 Table of Contents:

-- Deep learning in digital marketing
+- Deep Learning vs. Machine Learning in digital marketing

 - Revealing what’s hidden

-- Offer scoring optimized thanks to deep learning
+- Offer scoring optimized thanks to Deep Learning

 - Real-time personalization display

-- Deep learning advertising is a new standard
+- Deep Learning advertising is a new standard

-Deep learning in digital marketing
+Deep Learning vs. Machine Learning in digital marketing

 In most retargeting cases, the process starts with a user going through several stores looking at similar products, but not making a purchase.
 To reconnect with this user and bring them back, the digital marketer will employ a retargeting campaign.

-There are two major issues that e-commerce retargeting faces today: what offer to display and how to display it to a particular user.
+There are two major issues that ecommerce retargeting faces today: what offer to display and how to display it to a particular user.
 Advertisers try different approaches to adjust the advertising message, so that it is personalized and attractive enough to convince a customer to place an order.
 Retargeters then locate individual customers with the right message (creative) and then display unique offers (personalized products).

 All of this occurs without any human input or manually implemented rules.